Creating Electrical Drawings in Revit: BIM 322 Course Tutorial

 Learn More

-So right click, rename.
-I'm going to delete sheet view from here and I'm going to type in sheet view here.
+So right-click, Rename.
+I'm going to delete “Sheet View” from here and type it at the beginning of the view name.
 And there we go.

 What's going on is I have just the lighting layout here.
 I'm also showing the switches.
 The reason why I'm showing the switches is because I need to show how these lights are being controlled.

-They're already all created in a circuit for you so there's no need for you to go through and do that.
+They're already all created in a circuit for you, so there's no need for you to go through and do that.
 And I will see you in the next video.

 Tyler Grant